opentelekomcloud-docs/elastic-cloud-server/umn/source/resources_and_tags/tag_management/searching_for_resources_by_tag.rst

 Searching for ECSs by Tag
 -------------------------

-On the **Elastic Cloud Server** page, search for ECSs by tag key or value.
+On the **Elastic Cloud Server** page, search for ECSs by tag key-value pair.

 #.
 Log in to the management console.